 Stroll through the world’s largest flower gardens

-From 22 March to 13 May, the Keukenhof Gardens in Lisse come alive with a spectacular show of blossoms.
+In spring, the Keukenhof Gardens in Lisse come alive with a spectacular show of blossoms.
 The special theme for this year’s event is ‘Romance in Flowers’ and includes a huge rose show featuring hundreds of red roses as well as a special tulip mosaic with around 50,000 bulbs.
 Special activities for kids, exhibitions, events and performances will ensure the whole family finds something special to do during the flower season.

 Keukenhof Gardens, Stationsweg 166a